 Taking part in Queensland Health surveys

 At times you may be asked if you wish to complete survey questionnaires that appear on our site; for example, on topical public health issues such as smoking.
-Taking part in these surveys is entirely voluntary.
+Taking part in these surveys is entirely voluntary, and many surveys are able to be completed anonymously.

 If you do agree to participate in a survey, you may be asked to review and accept certain additional terms and conditions relating to the use or disclosure of any personal information you provide.

 Sometimes, Queensland Health will use web-based survey programs when conducting our surveys.
 These programs often have servers located overseas (i.e. cloud based computing), and Queensland Health must comply with the IP Act when any personal information is transferred outside of Australia.
-For more information on our legal obligations in this regard, please see our Privacy Plans.
+For more information on our legal obligations in this regard, please see our Privacy Plan (PDF 502 kB).

 Email and feedback information

 This is a Queensland Government website.
-Email correspondence sent to this site will be treated as a public record and will be retained as required by the Public Records Act 2002 (Qld) (PDF 435kB) and other relevant regulations.
+Correspondence received via this site will be treated as a public record and will be retained as required by the Public Records Act 2002 (Qld) and other relevant regulations.

-Although every effort will be made, Queensland Health does not guarantee to reply to email correspondence.
-Where appropriate, emails sent to this site may be forwarded internally to other Queensland Health officers for direct response.
+Although every effort will be made, Queensland Health does not guarantee to reply to all correspondence received.
+Where appropriate, emails sent to this site may be forwarded internally to other business areas within Queensland Health, or to an appropriate Hospital and Health Service for direct response.

 Closed Circuit Television (CCTV) surveillance